Australian Symbols: An Insight into the Nation’s Identity

 Billy can Australian symbol

-A lightweight, cheap and versatile metal container used for cooking or boiling water over the fire, the billy was used by Australians in the past as a useful tool for the harsh bush life of Australia.
-By the end of the 19th century, it had become symbolic of bush life in Australia.
+Australians used the billy, a lightweight, cheap, and versatile metal container, for cooking or boiling water over fire in the harsh bush.
+By the late 19th century, it had become a symbol of bush life in Australia.

 The billy is mentioned in the famous unofficial Australian anthem ‘Waltzing Matilda’.
 In this song, the swagman, a nomadic traveler searching for work: